webpack/webpack-dev-server/examples/overlay-warnings/README.md

 The script should open the browser and show a heading with "Example: overlay with warnings".

-In `app.js`, make a syntax error.
-The page should now refresh and show a full screen error overlay that shows the syntax error.
+In `app.js`, uncomment the lines that should cause a warning to appear.
+The page should now refresh and show a full screen overlay that shows the warning.